 • Write the wedding speeches

-Write them from the heart, and then practice, practice, practice…
+Either have it written by a professional speech writer or write from the heart, and then practice, practice, practice…

 • Have a facial to ensure your skin is glowing